ArtifactDB/gobbler/README.md

 ### Reindexing a version (admin)

 Administrators of a Gobbler instance can directly reindex the contents of a version directory, regenerating the various `..manifest` and `..links` files.
-This is useful for correcting the Gobbler internal files after manual changes to the user-supplied files.
+This is useful for correcting the Gobbler's internal files after manual changes to the contents of the version directory.
 It also allows for more efficient bulk uploads where administrators can write directly to the Gobbler registry and then generate the internal files afterwards, thus avoiding an unnecessary copy from the staging directory.